 The power of God's Word cannot be discounted.
 The Yao are eager to hear God's narrative unfold as we regularly share with them in the backcountry.

 We have had many conversations with people in our village, explaining the salvation message of Christ.
 Recently we sat with a dear older lady and explained the gospel story to her for the second time.
 We talked for a bit and then our local friend asked if he could say something to her.
 It was raining heavily as we sat huddled under her small roof.
 Smoke was curling lazily from the cooking fire nearby.
 We were so blessed to sit there listening to our friend's testimony that he so naturally told of coming to faith in Christ.
 Once again we were moved by God's power to change lives.
 We pray more will follow Jesus and spread God's truth throughout the Yao.

 It is amazing to see how God is preparing and encouraging them as they learn and ponder God's Word.
-A recent Bible lesson was Jesus as the Bread of Life (or as we say here, their staple maize Ugadi of Life) and many people were touched.
-It is our passion they will come to know and love Jesus as their Ugadi of Life.
+A recent Bible lesson was Jesus as the bread of life (or as we say here, using their staple maize, ugadi of life) and many people were touched.
+It is our passion they will come to know and love Jesus as their ugadi of life.

 Our local workers and most of their wives are now believers and every morning we have a special devotion with them — a time of discipleship using the book of Acts.